ucsd-crypto/CKKSKeyRecovery/README.md

 For HEAAN, since power-of-2 modulus is used, with certain probability an inverse may not exist for the a part of a ciphertext, but the encoding error indicates if gaussian elimination can be used when collecting a few more ciphertexts.

+## How to build and run the attack program with Lattigo

+Lattigo is written in the GO programming language, and it uses a different programming environment, so it is a bit different to build and run the attack program than with other libraries.
+The source code of the Lattigo version of our attack program is placed under `src/lattigo`, and it is compatible with the Lattigo version v2.0.0.
+To build and run it, first retrieve the Lattigo source tree from https://github.com/ldsec/lattigo, and check out version v2.0.0:

+     git checkout -b v2.0.0

+Then modify `go.mod` under `src/lattigo` by replacing "/scratch/lattigo" with the path to the lattigo source tree on your computer.
+Now, we are ready to build the attack program:

+     cd src/lattigo
+     go build

+This should build an executable `ckks_attack`.
+To run, simply execute `./ckks_attack`.

+Lattigo implemented some mitigation strategies in the branch `dev_indCPA+_mitigation`, which is based on the API in version v2.1.0.
+A modified attack program compatible with this branch can be found in `src/lattigo_new`, and it can be built in the similr way.
+Note that the parameters to encoder.DecodeAndRound should be chosen carefully for the mitigation to work.